Remixing Functionally Graded Structures: Data-Driven Topology Optimization with Multiclass Shape Blending: Methodology

 \subsubsection{Background}

-Our proposed shape blending scheme is heavily inspired by the computer graphics field, where morphing one geometric model into another has long been studied and utilized in, e.g., animation films and video games~\citep{Sanchez2015spacetime,Rohra2019imagemorph}.
-These methods have also supported applications like medical imaging~\citep{Carballido2005mrimorph} and metal-forming manufacturing simulations~\citep{Thomas2020metalmorph}.
-In fact, evolving geometries through surface representations~\citep{Breen2001levelsetmorph} and partial differential equations~\citep{Bojsen2012fluidevolution} is the foundation of the popular level-set TO method, while combining shapes using distance fields is the bedrock of TO algorithms that use geometry projection~\citep{Smith2020matlabGPTO} and Movable Morphing Components~\citep{Zhang2015newMMC}.
+Our proposed shape blending scheme is heavily inspired by the computer graphics field, where morphing one geometric model into another has long been studied and utilized in, e.g., animation films and video games~\citep{sanchez2016thesis,Rohra2019imagemorph}.
+These methods have also supported applications like medical imaging~\citep{Carballido2005mrimorph} and metal-forming simulations~\citep{Thomas2020metalmorph}.
+In fact, evolving geometries through surface representations is the foundation of the level-set TO method~\citep{vanDijk2013lsto}, while combining shapes using distance fields is the bedrock of TO algorithms like Movable Morphing Components~\citep{Zhang2015newMMC}.

 Most closely related to the interest of this paper are blending techniques that use function representations (FReps) of shapes, which parametrize any geometric model as a series of operations (e.g., unions, differences, and intersections) performed on a set of primitives or basis geometries~\citep{sanchez2016thesis}.
 It is extremely flexible as it allows the bases to be defined by any representation, e.g., meshes or voxels, and any resolution.
 In our case, we represent our basis microstructure classes as continuous signed distance fields (SDFs), which are implicit function representations similar to level-sets.
-That is, the sign of the field determines whether the material is solid or void at any arbitrary point $(x,y)$ within the microstructure domain, $D$, as follows:
+That is, whether the material is solid or void at any arbitrary point $(x,y)$ within a microstructure, $\boldsymbol{\Phi}(x,y,t)$, is determined by whether the SDF value is positive or negative, respectively.

-where $\boldsymbol{\Phi}$ is the SDF, $\Omega$ is the solid region, and $\Gamma$ is the boundary of the solid structure.
 The isovalue $t$ controls the isocontour of the field and therefore enables us to tune volume fractions.
 With this powerful representation, we can not only generate an entire family of microstructures over a continuous range of volume fractions, but also combine multiple SDFs to create novel classes.